sebero/docker-redis-din-port/README.md

 # docker-redis-din-port
-Container to run redis under any by environment parameter.
+Container to run redis under any port by environment parameter.

 # Usage: